mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### **Laser sight**

 This device uses a laser beam to project a visible dot (normal, low-light, or thermographic) on the target.
-This gives Attack Rolls Advantage 1, not cumulative with smartlink modifiers.
+This gives Attack Rolls ADVANTAGE 1, not cumulative with smartlink modifiers.
 The laser sight can be mounted as either an underbarrel mount or top mount.
 Activating or deactivating a laser sight is a Minor Action.

 #### **Quick-draw holster**